catalystcommunity/action-terraform/README.md

 <!-- end title -->
 <!-- start description -->

 Runs a specified terraform command and comments on pull requests.
 Has built in support for authenticating to AWS.

+All commands execute a `terraform init`.

+The `plan` command also executes the `terraform fmt` and `terraform validate` commands are reports their result in the PR comment.

+The `validate` command is meant for when you only want to run a `terraform validate` command, for use in terraform modules that have limited testing capability without running integration tests.
+There is no need to run the action twice with a `validate` and `plan` command.

 <!-- end description -->
 <!-- start contents -->